Family of Black man killed by police during 2019 Vancouver traffic stop files wrongful-death lawsuit

 “This lawsuit is not part of an anti-police officer movement,” wrote Seattle attorney Craig Sims, who is representing the family along with another attorney, John Bender.
 “We have filed this lawsuit on behalf of the Hunter family because we believe the named officers crossed a clear line and should be held accountable.”

-The lawsuit names as defendants Vancouver Police Department officers Dennis Devlin, Colton Price and Branden Schoolcraft, and Department of Correction officer Rees Campbell, along with their respective agencies.
+The lawsuit names as defendants Vancouver Police Department officers Dennis Devlin, Colton Price and Branden Schoolcraft, and Department of Corrections Officer Rees Campbell, along with their respective agencies.
 Messages left for the departments seeking comment were not immediately returned Friday.

 In an email Friday morning to The Columbian, Assistant City Attorney Dan Lloyd said the city had not yet been provided a copy of the lawsuit.